How many applications does the School of Physician Assistant Studies receive each year?

 Related Health Care Experience is considered to be any experience working with patients that does not permit hands-on delivery of health care to patients.
 Examples include patient transport, health related research assistant, front office and clerical work in a private physician’s office, medical records clerical work in a hospital or private office, etc.

-10. Would it be beneficial to shadow a PA before applying to the School of PAS?
+Would it be beneficial to shadow a PA before applying to the School of Physician Assistant Studies?

 Applicants with minimal exposure to physician assistants should arrange with one or more PAs to “shadow” them on a regular basis, especially in a primary care setting (family medicine, general internal medicine, or general pediatrics) in order to gain a clear understanding of the role that the PA plays on the healthcare team.
 Shadowing experiences should be listed as “Related Health Care Experience” on the CASPA application.